Lisa3586/GanttInterface/README.md

     https://en.wikipedia.org/wiki/Gantt_chart

     "A Gantt chart is a type of bar chart that illustrates a project schedule, named after its inventor, Henry Gantt (1861–1919), who designed such a chart around the years 1910–1915.
-Modern Gantt charts also show the dependency relationships between activities and current schedule status."
+Modern Gantt charts also show the dependency relationships between activities and current schedule status."# GanttInterface